anggars/personalify/README.md

   Stores historical user synchronization logs in document format.
 Suitable for flexible data and time-based log access.
 - **PostgreSQL + FDW:**
   Foreign Data Wrapper used to access data from other PostgreSQL servers (distribution simulation).
 Useful for cross-instance queries.
-- **Hugging Face API (NLP Service):**
-  An external API service that provides access to pre-trained Natural Language Processing (NLP) models.
-In Personalify, it's used to perform emotion classification on song titles and lyrics, enriching the standard Spotify data with a unique "emotional vibe" analysis.

 ## 4. Technology Stack & Rationale